 Another satellite technology to declutter space is by increasing the lifespan of existing satellites.
 For this, startups and scaleups use mission extension vehicles, also known as space tugs, to service or upgrade orbiting satellites.
 Other in-orbit services include orbital transfer vehicles, as well as payload and cargo delivery vehicles.
 Autonomous robotic technology further improves satellite maintenance efficiency by performing in-orbit satellite servicing and repairs.

 Obruta provides Satellite In-Orbit Servicing

 Canadian startup Obruta uses its proprietary service pods and systems to perform satellite servicing while in orbit.
-Satellites are either equipped with the Obruta’s 4-in-1 service interface, Puck, or receive repairs through its service delivery pods.
-These technologies revive the satellite through refueling, repairing, recharging, relocating, deorbiting, data-transfer, or life extension.
+Satellites are either equipped with Obruta’s four-in-one service interface, Puck, or receive repairs through its service delivery pods.
+These technologies revive the satellite through refueling, repairing, recharging, relocating, deorbiting, data transfer, or life extension.
 This empowers satellite operators to increase mission duration and mitigate critical mission failures.

 Atomos develops Orbital Transfer Vehicles (OTV)

 US-based startup Atomos uses its Orbital Transfer Vehicle or space tugs for custom last-mile orbit insertion of satellites.
 Space tugs carrying satellites orbit the earth for precise satellite orbit insertion, orbit raising, phasing, and satellite plane changes.
 It does so by rapidly utilizing high-power electric propulsion and Atomos’ proprietary ubiquitous rendezvous operations.
 This allows satellite launchers to manage orbital transfers and satellite servicing at low costs.